 Click here>> [[LINK TO Directory of Animal Rescue Centres]] for a list of rescue and adoption centres on the Island, which animals they take and where to find them.

 There are many ways in which you can help protect and care for the unwanted and mistreated animals here on the island.
 First and foremost, volunteering at any of the local shelters, with feeding, walking or even just cuddling duties will be greatly appreciated by all of the shelters!
 This is a fabulous thing to do, particularly in the winter months when they are in more need of helpers, and you too may perhaps have more time on your hands.
 Any donations of food and blankets are also gratefully received as animals need to keep warm and cosy in the winter months and make their pen feel as homely as possible with some toasty blankets!

-If you’re able to find just a few euros to donate to any of the animal rescue and adoption centres, or indeed attend any of their fundraising events, then please do.
-Every little helps, and the people who work and organize all of these things really are the true unsung heroes of Mallorca.
+If you’re able to find just a few euros to donate to any of the animal rescue and adoption centres[[LINK TO Directory of Animal Rescue Centres]], or indeed attend any of their fundraising events, then please do.
+Every little helps, and the people who work and organise all of these things really are the true unsung heroes of Mallorca.

 I have a Question (Facebook Page)

 Rancho Fino (direct correspondence with owner Stacey via Facebook messenger)